 Confidential (container) computing solves this issue by using a hardware-based architecture known as a trusted execution environment (TEE).
 This is a secure coprocessor inside a CPU (central processing unit).
 Embedded encryption keys are used to secure the TEE.

-To ensure the TEEs are only accessible to the application code authorised for it, the coprocessor uses attestation mechanisms that are embedded within.
-If the system comes under attack by malware or unauthorised code as it tries to access the encryption keys, the TEE will deny access and cancel the computation.
+To ensure the TEEs are only accessible to the application code authorized for it, the coprocessor uses attestation mechanisms that are embedded within.
+If the system comes under attack by malware or unauthorized code as it tries to access the encryption keys, the TEE will deny access and cancel the computation.